OpenEnergyPlatform/omi/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-metadata_tool could always use more documentation, whether as part of the official metadata_tool docs, in docstrings, or even on the web in blog posts, articles, and such.
+omi could always use more documentation, whether as part of the official omi docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/MGlauer/metadata_tool/issues.
+The best way to send feedback is to file an issue at https://github.com/MGlauer/omi/issues.

 If you are proposing a feature: